Palácio das Cinzas: History

-As a gesture of solidarity with East Timor's impoverished people, Gusmão intentionally left the building in disrepair.
+As a gesture of solidarity with Timor-Leste's impoverished people, Gusmão intentionally left the building in disrepair.
 It had no proper roof and only makeshift windows.
 However, the President did not also intend that his unconventional office arrangements would be permanent.
 By 2003, plans had already been drawn up for a more comfortable palace, and the Chinese government had offered to help fund its construction.

 Meanwhile, the Palácio das Cinzas served its purpose, including by hosting important meetings.
-For example in November 2003 Gusmão held talks in the building with senior Portuguese minister Nuno Morais Sarmento, who was visiting Dili to reaffirm Lisbon's commitment to continue aiding East Timor after the then scheduled end of the United Nations Mission of Support to East Timor in May 2004.
+For example in November 2003 Gusmão held talks in the building with senior Portuguese minister Nuno Morais Sarmento, who was visiting Dili to reaffirm Lisbon's commitment to continue aiding Timor-Leste after the then scheduled end of the United Nations Mission of Support to East Timor in May 2004.
 Similarly, in the early stages of the 2006 East Timorese crisis Gusmão and Alkatiri met with journalists at the building, and made a number of important announcements.

 Two months later, however, The New York Times described the Palácio das Cinzas as "a glorified bungalow really".
 In 2008, even more critical observations were made by a Portuguese journalist reporting on an interview at the building with José Ramos-Horta, Gusmão's successor as President.
 He asserted that the palace "... took on the haunting and sinister air of the rest of the neighbourhood."
-The building looked empty, it appeared that no one worked there, and the President, the palace, and East Timor as a whole seemed terribly weak.
+The building looked empty, it appeared that no one worked there, and the President, the palace, and Timor-Leste as a whole seemed terribly weak.

 In April 2009, construction of the replacement Nicolau Lobato Presidential Palace was completed.
 The new palace was inaugurated on 27 August 2009.
 Since then, Palácio das Cinzas has been renovated, and the Ministry of Health has set up its headquarters there.
 In 2015, the street in which the palace is located was renamed Rua Palácio das Cinzas.